5 Reasons to Strongly Consider Visiting Kentucky if You Love Great Food & the Great Outdoors

 In the heart of the Bluegrass region, Lexington has more than 500 horse farms, and the Kentucky Horse Park provides visitors a feel for life on the farm.
 It’s not often you find a city where fine dining and museums are nestled right together with the great outdoors, but Lexington is one of the rare exceptions.
 Check out the Raven Run Nature Sanctuary with miles of hiking trails, historic landmarks and the Arboretum, run by the University of Kentucky, which is well worth a visit any time of year.
 Oh, and don’t forget about Bluegrass music.
 The iconic sound of the Appalachians and Kentucky can be heard in venues all over the city, but one of best ways to enjoy the music and the culture is at the annual Festival of the Bluegrass in June.

+Take an in-depth look at the “chemical and sensory” aspects of Bourbon at Woodford Reserve Distillery.
 Only teetotalers might not know that Kentucky is the homeland of bourbon production.
 About an hour from Lexington and only 45 minutes from Louisville is the "Bourbon Capital of the World," Bardstown.
 Here visitors can start a trip on the Kentucky Bourbon Trail®—a coalition of the finest distilleries in the state that encourage participants to learn more about the art and science of crafting bourbon, in addition to sampling it, of course.
 Stop and smell the real roses on the grounds of the Four Roses distillery, take an in-depth look at the “chemical and sensory” aspects of making Woodford Reserve Distiller’s Select or try dipping your own bottle into the iconic red wax at Maker's Mark.